 The Company previously disclosed that In March 2023, the Company agreed to enter into voluntary mediation with the landlord of its former facility in East Rutherford, New Jersey.
 The lease for the facility expired in May 2022.
 The Company had previously sub-let the facility which expired concurrently with the expiration of the lease.
 The landlord refused to return the Company's security deposit in the amount of \$354,550, claiming that the Company owed money to the landlord in amounts exceeding the deposit.
 The Company denied the landlord's claims and sought the return of the entire security deposit.
 The Company was holding a security deposit of \$147,853 from the subtenant and had not returned the security deposit due to the claims from the landlord.
 The mediation was non-binding and did not result in a settlement.
 The Company was served on June 8, 2023, that the landlord commenced an action in the Superior Court of New Jersey, Law Division, Bergen County.
 The Company responded with counterclaims.
-The Company has reached a settlement with the landlord and sub-tenant, with the landlord paying the Company \$175,000 for full release of all claims and the Company paying the sub-tenant \$73,982 for full release of its claims against the Company.
+The Company reached a settlement with the landlord and sub-tenant \$73,982 for full release of all claims and the Company paying the sub-tenant \$73,982 for full release of its claims against the Company.
 The settlement was effective March 31, 2024, and the Company received the net amount of \$101,018 after paying the sub-tenant on that date.
+The security deposit from the sub-tenant previously held by the Company had been classified as non-current Other assets on the balance sheet.
+The security deposit from the sub-tenant previously held by the Company had been classified as Long-term - other liabilities on the balance sheet.